Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 - **Frontend**: The user interface where you can log in, send tasks to your agent, and view the task history.

+### System Requirements

+This project supports Linux (Debian based), Mac, and Windows Subsystem for Linux (WSL).
+If you are using a Windows system, you will need to install WSL.
+You can find the installation instructions for WSL [here](https://learn.microsoft.com/en-us/windows/wsl/).